-The Frist Art Museum’s eighth biennial Young Tennessee Artists exhibition showcases some of the finest artwork by high school students across the state.
+The Frist Art Museum’s eighth biennial Young Tennessee Artists exhibition showcased some of the finest artwork by high school students across the state.
 Students in Advanced Placement (AP) and International Baccalaureate (IB) studio art programs during the 2019–20 academic year were invited to submit their work to this exhibition.
 After reviewing more than three hundred entries from students in private and public schools, the jurors selected works by thirty-six students.

 Upper-level studio art courses make it possible for highly motivated students to build and refine their portfolios through ongoing investigation, practice, and reflection.
 The dedicated teachers in AP and IB programs challenge their students’ artistic perceptions and encourage them to develop aesthetic methods, both conceptually and in execution.
 At the end of the school year, each student’s portfolio is reviewed by AP or IB examiners.
 Students may subsequently receive college course credit or other recognition of their accomplishments.
-This year, the end of the school year and the art submission deadline occurred in the midst of a global pandemic, adding extra challenges for the students.
+In 2020, the end of the school year and the art submission deadline occurred in the midst of a global pandemic, adding extra challenges for the students.

 The artists whose work was selected for this exhibition: